“This is continuity, not archeology; the early Church still exists, and you can join it.” - Frederica Matthewes-Green

 Philadelphia has long been a bastion of reason, a fortress of ideas with far-reaching consequences.
 From industrial and technological innovation to earth shaking ideas like the U.S. Constitution and the Declaration of Independence, when things happen in Philadelphia, they trickle out to the rest of the country, and eventually the world.

 So it was no small matter when in 1897 a group of Orthodox Christian immigrants from Russia formed the St. Andrew’s Brotherhood to aid with the challenges of coming to a new country and establishing a new life.
-With the help of a handful of Russian naval officers and sailors, and the blessings of St. Tikhon of Moscow (then a bishop), the first Orthodox Cathedral was established and consecrated at 5th and Fairmount in the Northern Liberties area of Philadelphia.
+With the help of a handful of Russian naval officers and sailors, and the blessings of St. Tikhon of Moscow (then a bishop), the first Orthodox parish was established and consecrated at 5th and Fairmount in the Northern Liberties area of Philadelphia.

-Within a few years, more parishes were established in Philly by Albanian immigrants, Greeks, Carpatho-Russians, Ukrainians, and others.
-Now, after just a few generations, Orthodoxy is at home in Philly.
+Within a few years, more parishes were established in Philly by Albanian immigrants, Greeks, Carpatho-Russians, Ukrainians, Romanians, and others.
+Now, after just a few generations, Orthodoxy is at home in Philly, and serves converts, too.
 Our parishes generally celebrate the ethnic heritage of their respective backgrounds, while remaining one in the original Christian faith boldly proclaimed from the first century to the present.

 The Orthodox parishes in Philly are an integral part of this City of Brotherly Love—worshiping, praising, hymning, and singing to God the Father, Son, and Holy Spirit “on behalf of all and for all.”